Responding to Sexual Misconduct – Employee Q&A on Title IX

 about the alleged sexual misconduct that the student has shared to the Title IX Coordinator

-Name of alleged perpetrator and student(s) involved in the alleged sexual misconduct;
+Name of alleged respondent and other student(s) involved in the alleged sexual misconduct;

 Relevant facts regarding the alleged incident (including date, time, and location); and